Portuguese research paves the way for the treatment of tuberculosis and related diseases

-The HMS researchers found that virulent and non-virulent strains of thetuberculosis pathogen(Mycobacterium tuberculosis) both cause infection, although they use different mechanisms.
-In both virulent and non-virulent strains, infection causes damage to the host cell membrane and cell death.
-In the case of infection with the virulent form of the pathogen, the cell is unable to repair the damage to the membrane, leading to M. tuberculosis infecting neighboring cells, spreading the infection and causing fulminant tuberculosis.
-On the other hand, in the case of infection with non-virulent strains, the cells also suffer damage to the membrane, but are able to repair this damage, so the infected cell dies but the microorganism does not spread to neighboring cells.
+The study originated from the finding by HMS researchers that both virulent and non-virulent strains of the tuberculosis pathogen (Mycobacterium tuberculosis) cause infection, although they use different mechanisms.
+In both virulent and non-virulent strains, the infection causes damage to the host cell membrane and cell death.
+In the case of infection with the virulent form of the pathogen, the cell is unable to repair the damage to the membrane, leading to M. tuberculosis infecting neighboring cells, spreading the infection, and causing fulminant tuberculosis.
+On the other hand, in the case of infection with non-virulent strains, the cells also suffer damage to the membrane, but are able to repair this damage, so that the infected cell dies but the microorganism does not spread to neighboring cells.

 Source: NOVA Medical School | Faculty of Medical Sciences.